 You can see the big rows of cannon holes halfway up the fort, and you can see smaller cannon holes near the top and bottom.
 The top row of “holes” is actually fake – they’re just small indentations designed to look like cannon holes.
 It’s all about intimidation and fooling potential enemies!

 These days, some of the cannon holes serve as balconies for NPS members who reside in the fort.
 Cool!

-Why was Fort Jefferson built, anyway?
-Its initial purpose was to combat piracy and protect American shipping lanes in the Caribbean.
-The U.S. began talking about building such a fort in the 1820s, just five years after buying Florida from Spain.
-Construction began in 1846.
+The fort was built as a military outpost to protect American shipping lanes in the Caribbean.
+The U.S. government began talking about building such a fort in the 1820s, not long after buying Florida.
+Construction finally began in 1846.

-You may notice that the top section of bricks is darker than the rest.
+Fun fact: You may notice that the top section of bricks on the fort is darker than the rest.
 That’s because the fort was constructed mostly from Florida bricks, but once the Civil War began, Florida was part of the Confederacy and refused to supply bricks, so the Union forces that controlled the fort shipped in darker bricks all the way from Maine.

 There’s a moat around Fort Jefferson.
-Moats are something you usually read about in ancient stories about castles, so it’s a trip back in time to see the moat.
+Moats are something you usually read about in ancient stories about castles, so it’s like a journey back in time to see the moat.

-Update: Less than a week after my visit, the croc was removed by officials and relocated to the Everglades over concerns about tourist safety.
+Update: Shortly after my Fort Jefferson visit, the croc was removed by officials and relocated to the Everglades over concerns about tourist safety.

-You can explore Fort Jefferson on your own, or take the daily one-hour tour.
-The tour is worth it for all the interesting tidbits of history the guide provides.
+You can explore the fort on your own, or take the daily one-hour guided tour.
+The tour is worth it for all the interesting tidbits of Fort Jefferson history the guide provides.

-One of the coolest visual highlights is seeing the long corridors on the first floor.
+One of the coolest visual highlights as you walk around the fort is seeing the long corridors on the first floor.
 These long hallways with the arches make for great Instagram photos.